-Labor Day, September (First Monday)\.
+Labor Day, Sept.
+(1st Monday)\.

 A day to mark the importance of the work force.

 Columbus Day, October 12\.

 Marks explorer Christopher Columbus' landing on the shores of the North American continent.

 Halloween, October 31.

-A children's holiday associated with jack-o-lanterns and the making of witches, cats, and ghosts for decorations.
+A holiday associated with jack-olanterns and the making of witches, cats, and ghosts for decorations.
 Children often go to parties in costumes or go "trick or treating."
-This means going from door to door in costume, saying "trick or treat" and being given a piece of candy or fruit.
-Young children should be accompanied by an adult.
+This means going from door to door in costume, saying "trick or treat" and being given a piece of candy or fruit. children Young should accompanied by an adult.

 Veterans' Day, November 11\.

 A holiday honoring veterans of the U.S. armed forces.

-Thanksgiving Day, November (Fourth Thursday).
+Thanksgiving, Nov.
+(4th Thursday).

 A harvest celebration dating back to the original English colonists' festivities in the American colonies.
 A time for family and friends to gather and eat a large meal, usually including roast turkey.

-Hanukkah, Late November or December.
+Hanukkah, Late Nov. or Dec.

-An eight-day Jewish festival commemorating the restoration of the Temple in Jerusalem, under the leadership of Judas Maccabaeus.
-It is known as the "Festival of Lights," and many Jewish homes display a menorah, a candle holder with eight candles.
+eight-day Jewish An festival commemorating the restoration of the Temple in Jerusalem, under the leadership of Judas Maccabaeus.
+It is known as the "Festival of Lights," and many Jewish homes display menorah, a candle holder with eight candles.

 Christmas Day, December 25\.

 The major holiday in the U.S., it began as a celebration of the birth of Jesus Christ, but is now a widely celebrated day of feasting and gift-giving.
 Santa Claus, a mythical figure based on St. Nicholas, is said to visit children's homes on the evening before Christmas to deliver gifts for them while they sleep.

 Kwanzaa, December 26 - January 1.

-An African American celebration inspired by African traditions, this seven-day festival celebrates the virtues of unity, determination, responsibility, cooperation, purpose, creativity, and faith.
+African American celebration inspired by African traditions, this seven-day festival celebrates virtues of unity, determination. responsibility, cooperation, purpose, creativity, and faith.